|Aircraft registration number||VQ-BBN|

 The Interstate Aviation Committee Investigation team of the fatal accident with Boeing 737-500 aircraft operated by "Tatarstan" airlines informs that based on preliminary analysis of flight recorders and other avaliable information in accordance with Aircraft Accident and Incident Investigation Regulations in the Russian Federation the Commission consideres it appropriate to implement the following operating recommendations on flight safety development:

-1. Consider advisability of additional sessions and trainings with flight personnel on:
+1. Consider advisability of additional sessions and training for flight personnel on:

 • go-around flight maneuver practice in direction mode highlighting intermediate altitude leaving when the altitude value which is necessary to ascend during leaving procedure is close to current value and radio contact as well;